Updated on 22 June 2018: 3 years after Brain Surgery

 There is a drastic difference in hearing between my ears but I couldn’t tell the difference until the sensitivity got better several months after surgery.
 I don’t wear a hearing aid but I can tell the difference in hearing.
 My surgeon said it might get better as the nerves regenerate.
 I got it checked two years post-surgery (May 2017) and I still have mild to moderate conductive hearing loss in my right ear which I’ve been told will not reverse.

 I lost memories of the visuals of most of life before surgery.
 I know the story of my life broadly but it is as of there is a distance between me and my life before surgery.
 I do regain some of them when I re-visit some places or even randomly.
 I did forget a few people’s faces and a lot of places (my college :O).
 Because I lost most of the visuals, I don’t feel very emotional about incidents in my past.
+I mostly have emotional memory loss but some episodic memory loss too.
 I lost a lot of happy memories but then, I am not hurting from any of the sad memories so it isn’t such a bad thing after all.
 One of my friends who also suffered from amnesia said, “You have a life now and plenty of time to make new memories.
 Don’t worry about what is gone.
 You can be the person you want to be rather than the one you were.”
 Although I felt nostalgic about it at first, I am happy about not feeling hurt from any of the past incidents.

 Note: This is a living breathing document.
 It will change!